changhuixu/MBA-Course-Notes/Managerial-Economics/module05.md

 - “Near monies” are concerning.
 - Central banks are major players in the money supply process, but confidence by individuals & banks is crucial.
 - On-going financial innovation is important.
 Central banks did not control “non-banks” directly, but changed rules & purchases (e.g., MBS).

+A recession is A period during which aggregate output (GDP) declines for at least two quarters.

+Financial systems and security markets have regulations in order to:

+- Prevent loss of confidence and contagion.
+- Promote safety and soundness of financial firms.
+- Protect consumers who may be poorly informed.

+Which of the following actions taken by a central bank is expansionary?
+Purchases of government bonds

+Which action is a Central Bank most likely to engage in: Lender of last resort.